drbean/edit/jeffreykuo/send_editing_Final_send.md

 **3.1 Experiment equipment and device**

-The purpose of this experiment is to evaluate the concept described in section 2.2, that is, to develop a prediction model.
-A single turbine vane mold shown in Fig. 7(a) is used for demonstration, which was machining, testing, and verified in a 5-axis synchronous ball-end milling.
-To compare the effect of jerk setting for each axis on the roughness of the machined surface, four areas, marked as zone No. 1 to 4, were selected for the study.
+The purpose of this experiment was to evaluate the concept described in section 2.2, that is, the development of a prediction model.
+A single turbine vane mold shown in Fig. 7(a) was used for demonstration purposes.
+It was machined, tested, and verified by means of 5-axis synchronous ball-end milling.
+To compare the effect of jerk setting for each axis on the roughness of the machined surface, four areas, marked as zone No. 1 to 4, were selected for study.
 The 5-axis tool machine shown in Fig.
-7(b) is a UX300 with Heidenhain controller (iTNC 530) made by Quasar.
-An area scan camera has been selected for capturing the surface image.
+7(b) was a UX300 with Heidenhain controller (iTNC 530) made by Quasar.
+An area scan camera was selected for capturing the surface image.
 The equipment used for this experimental test is listed in Table 1.
-The feed rate and spindle speed are set to a constant of 7,000 mm/min and 11,500 rpm respectively.
-The shape of the cutting tool is assumed to be constant during experimentation.
-The virtual model, image processing and machine learning development environment is under the Matlab 2018b.
+The feed rate and spindle speed were set to a constant of 7,000 mm/min and 11,500 rpm respectively.
+The shape of the cutting tool was assumed to be constant during experimentation.
+Work on the virtual model, image processing and machine learning development environment took place under Matlab 2018b.

 +-------------------------------------------+-------------------------+
 | ![](media/image31.png){width="3.0in"      | ![](media/image32.jpeg) |